 In this guide, we will walk you through each of the above steps.
 For a more detailed, video-based tutorial on how to build a model from scratch, please watch our online financial modeling courses.

 With the historical financial information in Excel, and in an easy-to-use format, we can start calculating some metrics to evaluate the historical performance of the company.
 We need to calculate metrics such as revenue growth, margins, capital expenditures, and working capital terms (such as accounts payable, inventory, and accounts receivable).
-Below is an example of the assumptions section that drives the forecast.
+Below is an example of the assumptions section, which drives the forecast.

 With the assumptions in place, it’s time to start forecasting the income statement, beginning with revenue and building down to EBITDA (Earnings Before Interest Taxes Depreciation and Amortization).
-At that point, we will require support schedules to be built for capital assets and financing activity.
+At that point, we will require support schedules to be built for items such as capital assets and financing activity.

-At this point, we need to forecast capital assets like Property Plant & Equipment PP&E before we can finish the income statement in the model.
-To do this we take last period’s closing balance, add any capital expenditures, deduct depreciation, and arrive at the closing balance.
+At this point, we need to forecast capital assets such as Property, Plant & Equipment PP&E before we can finish the income statement in the model.
+To do this, we take last period’s closing balance, and then add any capital expenditures, deduct depreciation, and arrive at the closing balance.
 Depreciation can be calculated in a variety of ways, such as straight line, declining balance, or percent of revenue.

-At this stage, it’s possible to complete the balance sheet in our 3 statement model, except for the cash balance which will be the last step.
+At this stage, it’s possible to complete the balance sheet in our 3 statement model, except for the cash balance, which will be the last step.
 Working capital items are forecasted based on assumptions around average days payable and receivable, as well as inventory turns.
-Capital assets like PP&E come from the schedule above, as well as debt balances.
+Capital assets (PP&E, etc.) come from the schedule above, as well as debt balances.

 With the balance sheet completed (except for cash), we can build the cash flow statement and complete our three statement model in Excel.
-This section is essentially just linking to items that have already been calculated above in the model.
+This section is completed, essentially, by just linking to items that have already been calculated above in the model.
 We have to complete each of the three main sections: cash from operations, cash from investing, and cash from financing.
-For a more detailed explanation of how to calculate each of these sections, please check out our course, how to build a financial model in Excel.